A. THE FIELD:

 - Any player may rush as long as they start five yards from the line of scrimmage.
 In the event of a throw back (double-pass) anyone may rush the ball carrier.

 - No impeding the rusher.
-Receivers may not interfere with the pass rusher’s path to the quarterback.
 This is only in effect beyond the line of scrimmage.
+Receivers may not interfere with the pass rusher’s path to the quarterback as long as the rush is a straight and direct path.
+This rule is only applied if the receiver intentionally blocks the rusher on a straight path to the QB.
+If the defensive player is rushing the QB at an angle, there would be no impeding the rusher penalty.
 Receivers may stay back and block the pass rusher as long as the receivers engage the rusher behind the line of scrimmage.

 - Absolutely no stripping or attempting to knock the ball out of the quarterback’s hands.
 Players must attempt to pull the ball carrier’s flags.
 The defender is allowed to try and knock the ball away if the receiver is trying to establish possession, however once the ball is secured, it may not be stripped.

 - Double passes are allowed as long as the first pass is thrown laterally or backwards and the second pass is released prior to the five second play clock expiring and behind the line of scrimmage.
 A dropped double pass is down at the spot.

 - Flag guarding is illegal and will result in a 10-yard penalty and loss of down.
 If, however, the flag is still pulled during the live play, the flag guard penalty will not be enforced.
 Flag guarding by the quarterback in the end zone is a safety.

 - If a player only has one flag on when playing or if a flag falls off when a player has possession of the ball, then that player only needs to be touched for the play to be whistled dead.